 The original living wage research was part of the Economic Security Project, a research alliance led by the CCPA-BC and Simon Fraser University.
 The ESP was funded primarily by a grant from the Social Science and Humanities Research Council of Canada (SSHRC) through its Community-University Research Alliance program.

-Thanks to Tanyss Knowles for her excellent research assistance on this year's update.
 Thanks to Tim Richards and Michael Goldberg for their advice and guidance.

 ABOUT THE AUTHORS:

 Iglika Ivanova is a Senior Economist and Public Interest Researcher at the CCPA-BC.

 Seth Klein is the Director of the CCPA-BC.